5,340 injuries caused by fireworks were reported in A&E departments in 2016-17

 Bonfire Night has long been a tradition where families and friends gather to watch fireworks light up the sky, but the public must take care this weekend and remember the risks that could lead to serious injury.

-According to the Health & Social Care Information Centre (HSCIC), in 2014-15, there were 4,506 A&E attendances recorded as a result of a firework injury.
+According to NHS Digital, in 2016-17, there were 5,340 A&E attendances recorded as a result of a firework injury.

 The majority of injuries - which include burns, scarring and irreversible damage to the eye - occur at private parties but there is still a risk of injury at public displays.